William Scott (runner)

 William Scott (23 March 1884 – 8 December 1931) was an English long-distance runner who competed at the 1912 Summer Olympics.

+Biography

-He reached the finals of individual 10,000 m and cross-country races, but failed to complete them, partly due to a strong heat.
+At the 1912 Olympic Games Scott reached the finals of individual 10,000 m and cross-country races, but failed to complete them, partly due to a strong heat.

+Scott competed in several AAA Championships and finished second to A. Edward Wood in the 10 mile event at the 1909 AAA Championships and was runner-up again behind Francis O'Neill at the 1910 AAA Championships.

-Scott won the Amateur Athletic Association title over 10 miles in 1911 and 1912, and finished second in the national cross-country championship in 1911.
+He finally won the title at the 1911 AAA Championships before another success at the 1912 AAA Championships, and finished second in the national cross-country championship in 1911.
 He competed for England in the International Cross Country Championships in 1910–13.